jupyterhub/jupyterhub/docs/source/contributing/layout.rst

         This module contains generic objects(Server & Hub) used by JupyterHub.

     orm.py
-        The module on the constellation of the state of JupyterHub processes using SQLalchemy ORM tools.
+        This module contains the JupyterHub database-related code.

     proxy.py
         This module contains the API for JupyterHub's proxy.